JorgeFlor93/Signal-Server/app/Class_actual.md

 Devuelve un argumento normalizado para un ángulo entero entre 0 y 180 grados.

 	- double LonDiff(double lon1, double lon2)
+	This function returns the short path longitudinal difference between longitude1 and longitude2
+	as an angle between -180.0 and +180.0 degrees.
+	If lon1 is west of lon2, the result is positive.
+	If lon1 is east of lon2, the result is negative.
 Devuelve la diferencia longitudinal entre 2 longitudes como un ángulo entre -180º y 180º

 	- int PutMask(double lat, double lon, int value)